 The project manager’s work begins long before a single word is translated.
 It’s their job to review the project requirements and create a project timeline.
 They also prepare clear, easy-to-follow instructions for the other professionals who will be working on the project, and they get all the relevant files ready to send off.

-A good LSP project manager knows the ins and outs of your industry (or is willing to learn), so they can offer you relevant advice and the best possible service.
+A good translation project manager knows the ins and outs of your industry (or is willing to learn), so they can offer you relevant advice and the best possible service.
 We often talk and research about the customer’s customer as it’s important to understand the context in the world of translation.

 There’s a reason we advise against buttonholing a bilingual employee or friend and asking them to translate something important.
 Not everyone who can speak two languages can be a good translator.
 Translation requires native-level proficiency in the target language, fluency in the source language, and training in the art of translation.
 Plus, some projects require additional knowledge and experience.
 For example, industry-specific terms are often puzzling to laypeople.